Exit West: Reviews

-Exit West was generally well-received from critics.

 Omar El Akkad in The Globe and Mail calls the novel "a masterpiece of humanity and restraint."
 Sarah Begley of Time magazine praised its relation to the ongoing Syrian refugee crisis and making a love story of refugees nevertheless feel universal.
 The Guardian defined it as a "magical vision of the refugee crisis."
 In December 2017, former U.S. President Barack Obama included Exit West in his list of the best books he read in 2017.
+Writing in The New Yorker, Jia Tolentino described how "the novel feels immediately canonical, so firm and unerring is Hamid’s understanding of our time and its most pressing questions."

 Paste's Jeff Milo wrote that the hope of Saeed and Nadia "is kindled by rumors of mysterious doorways that transport people to undetermined locations.
 These doors have supernatural powers, but the way Hamid weaves his story, you’ll believe that they’re real."
 The Harvard Crimson's Caroline E. Tew wrote, "Although it’s a short, slim book, “Exit West” packs a punch. [...]
 Hamid has carefully constructed a situation that poignantly accentuates the trials and tribulations of refugees."
 Leah Greenblatt, writing for Entertainment Weekly, stated, "Hamid’s spare parable [...] took the sobering reality of a global refugee crisis to the most fantastical realm of fiction, and somehow made it all feel even more true."

 In the article entitled "Mohsin Hamid’s Exit West: Co-Opting Refugees into Global Capitalism," Sercan Hamza Bağlama (2019) focuses on the depoliticisation of the refugee 'crisis' and analyses the social, cultural and economic interpellation of the refugee characters into the dominant system in a western country, saying [The depoliticisation of the refugee 'crisis'] justifies the binary paradigms of the orientalist mind-set as the dichotomy of 'them' and 'us' is constructed upon the artificial binary opposition between the Orient and the Occident, leading the West to take its 'historical' responsibility, export democracy, bring order and ironically help those in a desperate situation."

 While Exit West received astonishing reviews, it does still have some critiques.
 Some scholars believe the idea of considering all humans on Earth as refugees is “wrong-headed.”

 Awards and honors

 Exit West was a New York Times best seller, and many outlets included the book in "best of" lists.
 Kirkus Reviews, Shelf Awareness, TIME, and Tor.com named it one of the top ten novels of 2017, whereas Entertainment Weekly, The Harvard Crimson, Literary Hub, and Paste included it in their lists of the best books of the decade.
+In 2024, the New York Times ranked it as #75 in their 100 best books of the 21st century.